tewhatuora/api-standards/docs/api-security/12- PARJARMandSessionManagement.md

 PAR was introduced to address these concerns and basically introduces a new PAR endpoint for the API Provider to expose which is a secured back-channel against which the API Consumer can send the authorisation request.

-PAR **MAY** be applied for SENSITIVE APIs or solutions that require complex authorisation requests.
+PAR **MAY** be applied for MEDICAL IN-CONFIDENCE APIs or solutions that require complex authorisation requests.

 ### The PAR Sequence Flow